ircv3/ircv3-specifications/extensions/message-tags.md

           ":Input line was too long"

 If a server sends a message with more tag data than the allowed limit, clients MAY ignore the message.

+### RPL_ISUPPORT Tokens

+This specification defines the optional `CLIENTTAGDENY` token for use in `RPL_ISUPPORT` (005) responses.

+Servers SHOULD use this token to communicate to clients that certain client-only tags are blocked and will be silently ignored.
+Blocking client-only tags is not a recommended default behaviour, but server administrators might wish to do so for moderation reasons.

+This token allows clients to selectively remove features from their user interface that rely on any client-only tag that the server has blocked.

+Note that blocking tags will not necessarily block the message that the tag is attached to.

+Clients MAY still send blocked tags to the server.

+The `CLIENTTAGDENY` token value is a comma `,` (0x2C) separated list of blocked client-only tags.
+The client-only prefix (`+`) is omitted when a tag appears in this list.

+An asterisk `*` (0x2A) indicates that **all** client-only tags are blocked.
+When used, this MUST be the first item in the list.

+A hyphen `-` (0x2D) indicates that a block is negated, i.e. when certain client-only tags are exempt from a catch-all block.

+An empty or missing `CLIENTTAGDENY` matches the default case and indicates that all client-only tags are allowed.

+#### `CLIENTTAGDENY` examples

+An example where all client-only tags are allowed (ommiting the token entirely is recommended instead)

+    CLIENTTAGDENY=

+An example where all client-only tags are blocked

+    CLIENTTAGDENY=*

+An example where the `+foo` and `+example/bar` client-only tags are allowed but all others are blocked

+    CLIENTTAGDENY=*,-foo,-example/bar

+An example where only the `+foo` and `+example/bar` client-only tags are blocked

+    CLIENTTAGDENY=foo,example/bar

 ## Security considerations